 It's important to make sure the painted areas have a thick coating of chocolate.
 Check the thickness by hold the mold up to the light, if you can see through the chocolate, add another coat.

 When you’re finished painting the mold, let it cool off in the refrigerator for about one to two minutes.

 After the mold has chilled for a few minutes, pour melted candy coatings over the top of your painted design and fill to the top.
 This will be your solid-colored base.
 Let harden in the refrigerator for 10 to 20 minutes.

 Questions you might have when learning to use chocolate molds

 How to clean chocolate molds

 Chocolate molds need to be clean, dry, and polished before each use!
 We recommend polishing the cavities of your chocolate molds between uses with a dry paper towel.
 If the cavities of the mold are dull your homemade chocolates will lack shine.
 To clean plastic molds use warm (not hot) soapy water and a soft cloth.
 Dry molds and polish right away.
 Never put chocolate molds in the dishwasher, the high heat will warp the plastic.

 Do you spray chocolate molds?

-How long does it take for chocolate to set in molds?
+How long does it take for the chocolate to set up in molds?